 He has developed his skills in empathy which has allowed him to see why other people act in the way they do, which has developed his meaningful relationships.
 His support team have been key in this, acting as role models for good relationship skills.
 The support team have stuck through difficult times with Reece and helped him to learn from his mistakes and unwise decisions.

-Reece has demonstrated a huge development in his abilities to regulate his emotions, see his worth and engage in relationships and no longer feels the need to set fire in order to communicate his emotions.
-When he came to us he was commissioned 112 hours and a sleep in.
-He is now down to 70 hours with 3 sleep ins (with the sleep ins being in place only to maintain his tenancy whilst we find him a smaller flat to go into).
+Reece has demonstrated a huge development in his abilities to regulate his emotions, see his worth, care for himself and engage in relationships.
+He no longer feels the need to set fire in order to communicate his emotions.
+When he came to us he was commissioned 112 hours and 7 sleep ins.
+He is now down to 70 hours with 3 sleep ins (with the sleep ins being in place only to maintain his tenancy whilst we find him a smaller flat to go into.)
+His support is now about everyday tasks rather than around his forensic risk.
 He is looking forward to a bright future, and a future of independence and therefore a reduction plan has been implemented to reduce Reece’s hours of support down steadily until he is completely independent.

 - Reece's challenging behaviour has reduced and has demonstrated a huge development in his abilities to regulate his emotions